canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

   on the machine.

-`update-notifier` always was responsible to add information about potential updates to MOTD to raise user awareness.
+`update-notifier` always was responsible to add information about potential `update-notifier` has always added information about potential updates to MOTD to raise user awareness.
 With the advent of Ubuntu Pro they are just more differentiated.

 Note that if you run `apt_check.py` directly it might give you rather